 Students are advised to consult their academic mentor in School before making an application for withdrawal from the University.
-For students who may be experiencing emotional or psychological issues, and would like to receive professional counselling, they may contact the Student Wellbeing Centre
+For students who may be experiencing emotional or psychological issues, and would like to receive professional counselling, they may contact the University Wellbeing Centre

 Students who apply for withdrawal from the University after the second teaching week of the semester will be liable to pay the tuition fees for the entire semester.